SherryObuhuma/yolo/explanation.md

   1. Check the container status using `docker-compose ps` and ensure all services are up and running.

-## 7. BEST PRACTICES
+## 7. BEST PRACTICE

-I tagged the Docker images to follow Docker's naming convention for ease of identification and tracking.
+Image versioning - I tagged the Docker images to follow Docker's naming convention for ease of identification and tracking.